Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Low Amplitude Analysis

-We show that the familiar second order flow has a different spatial symmetry than the third order flow that arise from the interactions of the flows generated by the two different driving frequencies.
-Specifically, the spatial symmetry arises from the $\theta$-dependence of the stream functions, and, to illustrate, we examine streamlines of the three stream functions,
+We show that the familiar second order flow has a different spatial symmetry than the third order flow that arises from the interactions of the flows generated by the two different driving frequencies.
+Specifically, the spatial symmetry arises from the $\theta$-dependence of the stream functions.
+To illustrate these symmetries, we examine the streamlines of the three stream functions,

 where